 \subsubsection{Improving Merge Performance}

-The VT-tree~\cite{vt-tree2013} presents a stitching operation to improve the performance of merge operations.
-The basic idea is that when merging multiple SSTables, if the key range of a page from one SSTable does not overlap the key ranges of any pages from other SSTables, then this page can be simply pointed to by the resulting SSTable without reading and copying it again.
-Note that stitching can cause fragmentations since pages are no longer continuously stored, which will incur random I/Os for scans.
-To address this, the VT-tree introduces a stitching threshold $K$ so that a stitching operation is triggered only when there are at least $K$ continuous pages from an input SSTable.
-Moreover, since the keys in stitched pages are not scanned during a merge operation, the Bloom filter cannot be used since building a Bloom filter requires accessing all of the keys.
+The VT-tree~\cite{vt-tree2013} presents a stitching operation to improve merge performance.
+The basic idea is that when merging multiple SSTables, if the key range of a page from an input SSTable does not overlap the key ranges of any pages from other SSTables, then this page can be simply pointed to by the resulting SSTable without reading and copying it again.
+Even though stitching improves merge performance for certain workloads, it has a number of drawbacks.
+First, it can cause fragmentation since pages are no longer continuously stored on disk.
+To alleviate this problem, the VT-tree introduces a stitching threshold $K$ so that a stitching operation is triggered only when there are at least $K$ continuous pages from an input SSTable.
+Moreover, since the keys in stitched pages are not scanned during a merge operation, a Bloom filter cannot be produced.
 To address this issue, the VT-tree uses quotient filters~\cite{quotient-filter2012} since multiple quotient filters can be combined directly without accessing the original keys.

-Zhang et al.~\cite{pipelined-compaction2014} proposed a pipelined merge implementation to better utilize CPU and I/O parallelisms to improve merge performance.
-The key observation is that a merge operation contains multiple phases, including the read phase, merge sort phase, and write phase.
-The read phase reads pages from input SSTables, which will be then merge sorted to produce new pages during the merge sort phase.
+Zhang et al.~\cite{pipelined-compaction2014} proposed a pipelined merge implementation to better utilize CPU and I/O parallelism to improve merge performance.
+The key observation is that a merge operation contains multiple phases, including the read phase, merge-sort phase, and write phase.
+The read phase reads pages from input SSTables, which will then be merge-sorted to produce new pages during the merge-sort phase.
 Finally, the new pages will be written to disk during the write phase.
-Thus, the read phase and write phase are I/O heavy and the merge sort phase is CPU heavy.
-To better utilize CPU and I/O parallelisms, the proposed approach pipelines the execution of these three phases, as illustrated by \reffigure{fig:pipeline}.
-In this example, after the first input page has been read, this approach continues reading the second input page using disk and the first page can be merge sorted using CPU.
+Thus, the read phase and write phase are I/O heavy while the merge-sort phase is CPU heavy.
+To better utilize CPU and I/O parallelism, the proposed approach pipelines the execution of these three phases, as illustrated by \reffigure{fig:pipeline}.
+In this example, after the first input page has been read, this approach continues reading the second input page (using disk) and the first page can be merge-sorted (using CPU).